margaretmf/margaretmf.github.io/keycreativewriting.md

 ## remember a raincoat ##
 let's wake up early, so that we can leave by eight.
 <br> we've got a long day ahead; let's not be late.
-<br> it's supposed to rian, so remember a raincoat.
+<br> it's supposed to rain, so remember a raincoat.
 <br> you've got plenty of room ot tuck it in your tote...
 <br> unless you want to sing without it in the rain...
 <br> but if you don't bring it, to me you can't compalin.